Color Walk

 for a wandering mind.

-or a jolly game of I spy.
+a jolly game of I spy

-it could be both.
+it could be both

-to pay calm attention, would abound.
+to pay calm attention would abound

 I set my plate and cup in the sink